Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 Examples: How to Use “Body” in a Sentence?

-Our body supports us every minute, and we sometimes forget how important it is to our existence.
-Let’s take a few minutes to examine this significant word and see how to define “body” in sentences.
+Let’s take a few minutes to examine this significant word and see how to define a “body” in sentences.

 What Are Synonyms for the Word “Body”?